eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 ## Important !!!
 ### Deployemnt of DFT backend
 The auto setup is the central service orchestration component.
-The auto setup can hide all complex configuration stuff for you and get DFT backend service deployed for you as service.
-The auto setup taking all deployemnt through their specific helm charts controlled.
+The auto setup hide all complex configuration stuff for you and get SDE backend as well as Frontend service deployed for you as service.
+The auto setup taking all deployemnt through their specific helm charts.
 The auto setup knows which prerequisites and which configurations are required for the components and creates them.
 All dependencies and any error messages are intercepted by Auto-Setup and treated correctly and meaningfully.
 Therefore, Auto-Setup meets your requirements exactly.

-Once SDE deployed, The Data is uploaded via two CSV-files.
+Once SDE deployed, The data is uploaded via CSV-files or tabular entry.
 The SDE registers the data in the Digital Twin Registry and makes it accessible via an EDC.

 The SDE project has three dependencies: Digital Twins, Portal and EDC.

-### How to run
+## How to run

-SDE is a SpringBoot Java software project managed by Maven.
+SDE is a SpringBoot Java Maven software project.

-When running, the project requires a postgresql database to be available to connect to.
-Per default configuration the application expects postgres to run on localhost on port 5432.
+When running, the project requires a postgresql database to be available to connect You can find the standard require configuration keys as below:

-You can find the standard credentials as well as further database configurations int the application.properties file in the resource folder.

 ### Configuration